 How counseling can help

 Trusting people is something I have learned from working with people of all ages, from many different backgrounds, with a wide range of problems and difficulties.
-Trusting each person to know what is upsetting them.
-And trusting that if you are brave enough to ask for help, and if we work alongside each other, you can feel safe enough to explore different options, and decide what, if anything you want to change.
+You know what is upsetting you.
+And I trust that you will be are ok to ask for help, and feel safe enough to explore what, if anything you want to change.

 What you can expect in your first contact, first session and following sessions